In-Ko/component-spec/doc/proposal/one-component-model.md

 Though the following application areas are out of scope for OCM, it provides a uniform interface for compliance checks, security scanning, code signing, transport, deployment or other lifecycle-management aspects.
-If software products are described using OCM, e.g. a scanning tool could use this to collect all technical artefacts it needs to check.
-If the technical resources of different software products are described with different formalisms, such tools must provide interfaces and implementations for all if them.
+If software installations are described using OCM, e.g. a scanning tool could use this to collect all technical artefacts it needs to check.
+If the technical resources of different software installations are described with different formalisms, such tools must provide interfaces and implementations for all if them.

-The problem becomes even harder if a software product is build of different parts/components, each described with another formalism.
-OCM allows a uniform definition of such dependencies such that one consistent description of for a software product is available.
+The problem becomes even harder if a software installations is build of different parts/components, each described with another formalism.
+OCM allows a uniform definition of such dependencies such that one consistent description of for a software installation is available.

 The OCM does not make any assumptions about the (**Todo: Is this really the case?**)